genes-and-health/documentation/docs/getting_started/prerequisites.md

             ODS Code `8J947` and select `Genome Research Limited` from the list of organizations when you register for the course.

-    - Non-academic users can register for the training course at [eIntegrity Healthcare e-learning][].
+    - Non-academic users can register for the training course at https://www.eintegrity.org/healthcare-course/data-security-awareness-from-smc/

 1. After completing the [NHS Data Security Awareness Level 1][] training course, all users must attest to the [Genes & Health Code of Conduct][] and upload